 Australia window tint laws are different in certain territories and states.
-This article provides all relevant information about window tinting laws in Australian Capital Territory (ACT).
+This article provides all relevant information about window tinting laws in Western Australia (WA).

 Western Australia Tint Laws: